 To augment the BOEM intergovernmental task force process and engage directly with key stakeholders, the Executive Office of Energy and Environmental Affairs’ Office of Coastal Zone Management and the Massachusetts Clean Energy Center convened two working groups for fisheries and marine habitat issues.
 The Fisheries Working Group on Offshore Wind Energy is comprised of commercial fishermen and representatives from different ports and sectors, recreational fishermen, scientists, and state and federal agencies.
 The Habitat Working Group on Offshore Wind Energy includes scientists and technical experts from environmental organizations, academia, and state and federal agencies.

 In 2013 and 2015, BOEM competitive auctions resulted in the execution of four commercial leases for offshore wind development.
 For more information on the federal offshore wind process in Massachusetts, see BOEM’s Massachusetts Renewable Energy Activities web page.
-On August 8, 2016, Governor Baker signed the Act to Promote Energy Diversity, which among other important legislative elements, calls for the procurement of up to 1,600 megawatts of offshore wind energy by 2027.

 Massachusetts Clean Energy Center